-Opportunities for improvement: Whole Foods Market can make progress by expanding its policy to cover additional product categories and chemicals in manufacturing processes, including specific public quantifiable goals for the reduction or elimination of chemicals of high concern, and completely eliminating and safely replacing BPA and per- and polyfluoroalkyl substances (PFAS) in food packaging and food contact materials as well as phthalates in food and food contact materials in its supply chain.
-The company can also augment its practices for holding suppliers accountable to the policy.
-Whole Foods Market should require full disclosure of fragrance ingredients to itself, not just to the public on labels.
+Opportunities for improvement: Whole Foods Market can make progress by expanding its policy to cover additional product categories and chemicals in manufacturing processes, including specific public quantifiable goals with clear timelines for the reduction and elimination of chemicals of high concern (CHCs).
+We hope Whole Foods Market will take the next step by becoming the first American grocery chain to make a public commitment to ban PFAS in all food contact materials while ensuring that substitutes are safe and disclose its timeline for doing so.
+Additionally, we urge the company to eliminate and safely replace other toxic indirect food additives that may be in food contact materials, with special attention paid to bisphenols that may be in food packaging and other food contact materials as well as any phthalates that may be in food and food contact materials in its supply chain.
+The company can also augment its practices for holding suppliers accountable to its policy.
+Whole Foods Market should require full disclosure of fragrance ingredients to itself and to the public on labels.
 The company should also become a signatory to the Chemical Footprint Project and pilot it with key private label suppliers.

 Summary of Whole Foods Market’s Grade